By: Marilyn L. Davis

 “It has always been on the written page that the world has come into focus for me.
 If I can piece all these bits of memory together with the diaries and letters and the scribbled thoughts that clutter my mind and bookshelves, then maybe I can explain what happened.
 Maybe the worlds I have inhabited for the past seven years will assume order and logic and wholeness on paper.
 Maybe I can tell my story in a way that is useful to someone else.” ― Nancy Horan, Loving Frank

 While Nancy Horan’s book is a novel, this passage helps explain the power of memoir or reflective writing.
-I’m a huge fan of the genre, in part, because it began my recovery from substance abuse, but more importantly, this type of reflective writing healed me in ways I could not imagine when I first started writing.
+I’m a huge fan of the genre, in part, because reflective writing helped me heal in my early recovery.

 Much like the character from Loving Frank, writing about our lives will put it into a narrow focus which highlights the issues, the choices, and the outcomes of the writer’s decisions.
 Memoirs analyze segments of lives, allowing the writer to see patterns, poor choices, and put it into focus in ways that talking about it can’t accomplish.